 My father fought against Racism his entire life.
 The pen is Mightier than the Sword.
 His writings could be used as teaching tools in schools and in Churches.

-My father told me about the Kamikaze Pilot Attacks, after the war ended he never set foot on a boat and never camped.
+My father told me about the Kamikaze Pilot Attacks, after the war ended he rarely set foot on a boat and never camped.
 I can see why after viewing this video.